Nearsoft/jobs/readme.md

 * Indispensable: move to Hermosillo
 * Availability to travel outside of Mexico

-### Nice to have

-* Include a brief description of the project, design and UX process

 ### Portfolio

 Your portfolio should contain your 5 best UI/UX projects, complemented with a short description of each and your direct contributions to it.
 Make sure to include a minimum of six screens per project or one complete user flow in high resolution.
 File type: jpg, png or prototypes in InVision.